philj0st/pyurify/README.md

 Attempts of trying to redirect something to the stdin of a `python console.py` process the naive way:
 ![OS-level piping attempt](/assets/proc_stdin.png)
 For some reason they get printed to the terminal but not processed by the python script so the timestamp is missing.

+#### serialization
+When piping on OS-level vs. inside a python script (compare [sklearn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)) we have the problem of serializing whatever datastructure we end up using.
+But in turn we could incorporate stages beyond the limit of python scripts i.e coreutils or some stages written in other languages.
+Then again if that's the exception we could still write a python wrapper for these.

 [^1]: not sure if this will be the OS scheduler handling or if the python interpreter/runtime(?) has some internal scheduling going on.🤔